I am currently working on several underwater projects.

 One of them is a video art called Anchor Point, which explores the idea of letting go and the transformation it arises.

 The film starts in a desert, showing a man who is hanging desperately on to the edge of the cliff.
 At a certain moment he decides to let go of his grip and starts to fall where the video continues.

 You're Gorgeous, You're Mad

-The complete installation presents an inner dialogue between two contradicting aspects of each individuals’ personality and brings to the fore the inner tension between the “idealised self” and one’s actual self-perception.
+The video presents a series of inner dialogues and brings to the fore the inner tension between the “Idealized self” and one’s actual self-perception.

-The boxes may be a stage, perhaps a symbol; an object encompassing multiple meanings and elements which relate to both belonging and foreignness, connection and separation.
+The boxes may be a stage, perhaps a symbol; an object encompassing multiple meanings.

 The work was created as part of the artist residency “Experimental Film Virginia”.

 In this video installation, I decided to examine people’s reactions to sounds, associated with three different major cultures and religions in Jerusalem today: Christianity, Islam, and Judaism.

 Each one of the participants sat in a dark room and listened to the same soundtrack while I was filming his/her physical reactions.
 From their mimic and gestural reactions of refusal and approval – smile, boredom, rejection, enjoyment, grin – I created a series of video portraits.